tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ## IM SDK 2.5.1 2017-2-16
 - Limited the maximum size of log files to 50 MB.
-- Fixed the bug where online state was returned after a user logged out and the app went to the backend.
+- Fixed the bug where the online state was returned after a user logged out and the app went to the backend.
 - iOS: updated the audio and file downloading strategy and supported HTTP and HTTPS download.
 - Fixed the status mismatch bug after messages failed to be sent when the user was not logged in.